Gyan-Mends/addentech_v2/EMAIL_NOTIFICATIONS.md

 - **Automatic Email Sending**: When a new user is created, an email is automatically sent to their email address
 - **Professional Email Template**: Beautiful HTML email with company branding and clear instructions
+- **Consistent Sender**: All emails sent from "Addentech" for brand consistency
 - **Site Access Link**: Includes the direct link to access the system: `https://addentech-v2.vercel.app/`
 - **Account Details**: Email includes user's name, position, role, email address, and password
 - **Error Handling**: Email failures don't prevent user creation - they're logged but don't break the process